-I have mentioned importance of proper test data in many of my previous articles.
-Tester should check and update the test data before execution of any test case.
-In this article I will provide tips on how to prepare test environment so that any important test case will not be missed by improper test data and incomplete test environment setup.
+In this tutorial, I will provide tips on how to prepare test data so any important test case will not be missed by improper data and incomplete test environment setup.

 What You Will Learn:

 - What is Test Data and Why It’s Important